 Click the link below to see a list of resources available at Virginia Tech and ways to get involved in supporting diversity and inclusion.

 In alignment with the College of Engineering's strategic plan, we confirm our commitment to those five core values of inclusiveness, excellence, integrity, perseverance, and stewardship.

 Inclusiveness: Our community supports equity and fosters respect for every individual, enabling collaboration and collegiality to permeate our classrooms, research facilities, and offices, and to extend to the broader university community.
 We recognize the importance of allowing every voice to be heard in a spirit of mutual respect.

 Katelyn Greene (Wake Forest), graduate student

 Mary Salcedo (Virginia Tech), post-doctoral researcher

 Michelle Dickerson (Virginia Tech), graduate student

 The committee meets monthly during the semester.
 If you have any suggestions or concerns that the committee should discuss, please let any of us know.
-Find a list of the Spring 2021 events here (and the past events, Spring and Fall 2020 here).
+Find more information about our committee, newsletters, and ways to get involved here.

 As a department in the College of Engineering, we receive the encouragement and support provided by the Center for the Enhancement of Engineering Diversity (CEED).
 Since its inception in 1992, the center has provided encouragement and support to engineering students, focusing on the under-represented population.
 CEED recognizes that Virginia Tech students are among the best and brightest, and assists them in achieving excellence.

-For more information on how to support equity and diversity at BEAM and VT visit:
+For more information on how to support equity and diversity at BEAM and Virginia Tech visit: